 We all know Google Play Store as the official spot for all our app needs on Android but the fact is, Google Play is much more than just apps.
-The Store not only brings apps & games but movies, ebooks, music etc. That’s not all though, as it lets you manage your devices too.
-So, if you think you know Google Play Store well, think again!
-As, here are some cool Google Play tips and tricks that you might have missed out on:
+The Store not only brings apps & games but movies, ebooks, audiobooks, music, etc. That’s not all though, the Google Play Store even lets you manage your devices.
+It also lets you do things like install apps from its web app store, manage your updates, and more.
+So, if you think you know Google Play Store, well, think again!
+Here are some cool Google Play tips and tricks that you might have missed out on:

 If you have children at home, who love to fiddle with your Android smartphone, you should consider setting parental controls on the Google Play Store.
 To set parental controls on what apps can be seen on the Store, go to Play Store Settings->Parental controls and turn on Parental controls.
 If you are using the Parental controls feature for the first time, you will be asked to create a PIN.
 Once you have entered a PIN, you can set age restrictions for apps and movies.